terence410/ts-datastore-orm/README.md

 # To-do
 - consolidate all error messages and type (wrap all datastore errors)
 - enhance db administration (get all namespaces, kinds, properties)
-- Unique Helper to do extra unique key mapping on entity
 - able to generate/deploy composite config
 - switching namespace
 - validate entity group are of same namespace